Chemical freeze-out curve in heavy-ion collisions and the QCD critical point: Abstract

 \section{Abstract}

-The chemical freeze-out curve in heavy-ion collisions is investigated in the context of QCD critical point~(CP) search at finite baryon densities.
+The chemical freeze-out curve in heavy-ion collisions is investigated in the context of a quantum chromodynamics (QCD) critical point~(CP) search at finite baryon densities.
 Taking the hadron resonance gas picture at face value, chemical freeze-out points at a given baryochemical potential provide a lower bound on the possible temperature of the QCD CP.
 We first verify that the freeze-out data in heavy-ion collisions are well described by a constant energy per particle curve, $E/N = \rm const$, under strangeness neutrality conditions~($\mu_S \neq 0$, $\mu_Q \neq 0$).
-We then evaluate the hypothetical freeze-out curve based on this criterion in the absence of strangeness neutrality~($\mu_S = 0$, $\mu_Q = 0$) and confront it with recent predictions on the CP location.
-We find that recent estimates based on Yang-Lee edge singularities from lattice QCD data on coarse lattices place the CP significantly below the freeze-out curve and are thus disfavored by the heavy-ion data.
-On the other hand, predictions based on functional methods and holography place the CP slightly above the freeze-out curve, indicating that the QCD CP may be located very close to the chemical freeze-out in A+A collisions at $\sNN = 3.5\div5$~GeV.
+We then evaluate the hypothetical lower bound on the freeze-out curve based on this criterion in the absence of strangeness neutrality~($\mu_S = 0$, $\mu_Q = 0$) and confront it with recent predictions on the CP location.
+We find that recent estimates based on Yang-Lee edge singularities from lattice QCD data on coarse lattices~($N_\tau = 6$) place the CP significantly below the freeze-out curve, hinting at the importance of performing continuum extrapolation within this method.
+Predictions based on functional methods and holography place the CP slightly above the freeze-out curve, indicating that the QCD CP may be located very close to the chemical freeze-out in $A$+$A$ collisions at $\sNN = 3.5$--$6$~GeV.